Attestation of Power of Attorney at Indian Embassy in USA can be done by post or in-person.

-- You should either have 2 witness travel with you to embassy or have the notarized POA, as explained above.
+- You should either have 2 witness travel with you to embassy or have the notarized POA.

-Also, if both you and your spouse have been named as executant in POA, then both of you need to be present in Embassy physically with original passports.
+- If both you and your spouse have been named as executant in POA, then both of you need to be present in Embassy physically with your original passports.

 - Show the receipt and collect the attested POA and your passport.
 You are all set.